-Can symbols such as the P plate become stereotypes that influence behaviour?
+Can symbols such as the P plate become stereotypes that influence attitudes and behaviour?

 Research shows that stereotypes can prime behaviour, causing people who are not members of the stereotype group to to act in the same way they believe the stereotype behaves (1).
-What that means is that we can behave just as we believe the the stereotype does, even if we do not see ourselves as belonging to that group.
+What that means is that we can take on the same attitudes and behaviours we believe the the stereotype has, even if we do not see ourselves as belonging to that group.
 So, it seems stereotyping may have a deeper social impact than we think.

 Let’s consider what I believe is an interesting example of behaviours triggered by a stereotype.

 What kind of behaviours do P plates trigger?

 The photo on this post shows a car with a green P or ‘green plate’ For those of you who don’t already know, the symbol identifies a probationary driver in the state of Victoria, Australia (2).
 The plates identify drivers according to their level of driving experience and licence type.
 They assist police to make sure the laws are followed and warn other drivers to be careful since these drivers are still learning the ropes.
 These plates however, have come to symbolise more than the licensing system, and can trigger other behaviours as a result.